gapimankr/Quix/README.md

 ```
 wget https://raw.githubusercontent.com/gapimankr/Quix/master/quixmn.sh && chmod +x quixmn.sh && sudo ./quixmn.sh
 ```
+4. Script will guide you step by step.
-4. Script will ask you for Masternode Kay(Step 6 from Desktop wallet setup)
+5. When will ask you for Masternode Kay look step 6 from Desktop wallet setup.

 ***